tim-one/tim-one.github.io/psf/ban_qa.md

 **Q:** Is Ethan Furman a friend of yours covering for you?

-**A:** No. I just recognized his name, as I recognize at least hundreds of Pythoneers' names.
+**A:** No. His dissent was a surprise to me.
+I recognized his name, as I recognize at least hundreds of Pythoneers' names.
 We didn't correspond before he posted his dissent, and, in fact, over a month passed before I remembered _why_ I recognized his name.

 I was the only active admin on the python-dev mailing list for many years.
 I volunteered to step down if someone would step up (to take over the thankless job) who was willing to be more active (than I was willing to be) in moderating.
 Ethan volunteered.
 I didn't select him - I explicitly wanted no say in who took over.
 I believe the SC (at the time) gave him the job.

 I do count him as a friend now.
+As to whether he was covering for me, I think his brief dissent speaks for itself: to his moderator's eyes, "I found that Core Developer’s behavior to be exemplary".
+I wouldn't go that far, but I don't believe I materially violated the CoC under a "reasonable person" standard.

 **Q:** Why did you say you never intended to post again in the neurodivergence topic?